 3. Don’t sacrifice your social life

 Catching up with friends can boost your mood and reduce the feeling of pressure.
-You don’t have to write off a whole day (or totally do if you want), taking a study break and grabbing a coffee will do the trick, or going for a walk together, or if you don’t feel like heading out, calling up a friend for a chat and a laugh is a great way to lift the spirits.
+You don’t have to write off a whole day (or totally do if you want).
+Taking a study break and grabbing a coffee will do the trick, or going for a walk together, or if you don’t feel like heading out, calling up a friend for a chat and a laugh is a great way to lift the spirits.

 If you’re feeling isolated or just need to speak with someone about how to get the balance right, chat to a La Trobe counsellor – it’s free for all students.

 4. Keep up the work outs

 Exercise doesn’t have to mean an intense hour long weights class.
 It can be as simple as going for a walk.

 Exercise reduces stress, builds the immune system, releases endorphins and, ultimately, is a great way to improve our physical and mental health.
 If you’re exercise-adverse, think of a form of physical activity you’ll actually enjoy: online dance classes; hiking; going for a wander through the park, or walking the neighbour’s dog.
 Organise to go with a friend, which will help motivate you to actually rock up.

 La Trobe Sport has plenty of options to help you get active with online classes available.

 5. Prioritise sleep